Recertifying By CERPs: Your Step-By-Step Guide

 IBLCE makes the CE Self Assessment available to IBCLCs due to recertify.
 Learn more here.

-Starting in 2023, IBLCE will grant access to the CE Self Assessment test to each IBCLC 18 months after they certify or recertify.
+Each IBCLC receives access to the CE Self Assessment test 18 months after they certify or recertify.
 Once you become eligible, you will receive an email from IBLCE with log-in details for the CE Self-Assessment Dashboard.
 Then, you’ll be able to go take the test.

 STEP THREE: Receive your Personalized Professional Development Plan